ShivamRaj-1/Gym-Application/README.md

 To install and run the application locally, follow these steps:
 1. Clone this repository to your local machine
 2. Run npm install to install all dependencies
-3. Run npm run dev to start the development server
+3. npm start to start the development server
 4. Open http://localhost:3000/ in your browser to view the application

 ## Deployment Site link